Well, even distinguished and experienced and all that make mistakes.

 They are dedicated to the notion that the Democrats are the natural party of governance.

-But on the economic level, what you continue to hear is denial and deception uh about this economy.
+But on the economic level, what you continue to hear is denial and deception about this economy.

 It is the greatest economy in the history of the world, and nowhere do you see that in the drive-by media.

-Roger, you're correct, but I think the root of the problem goes deeper than just the drive-by media, which I agree with.
+But I think the root of the problem goes deeper than just the drive-by media, which I agree with.

 That is a symptom of the problem.

-I think we have a problem in America that goes deeper than all of that, that precipitates the drive-by media, that precipitates the liberal liberals.
+I think we have a problem in America that goes deeper than all of that, that precipitates the drive-by media, that precipitates the liberals.

 May I share it with you?